What Is an Operational Definition? Definition and 4 Examples

 - Carry out operations to produce the blanket.

-The example turned out a bit like the joke “How to draw an owl” [3], but we won’t dwell on it for long.
+The example turned out a bit like the joke “How to draw an owl” [3], but we won't dwell on it for long.
 Few of us produce blankets, but many use them.
 How can a consumer determine whether a blanket meets the stated characteristics?
-How to collect data required for it?
+How to collect data and numerical values required for it?

 Probably the definition would be convenient for if the blanket looked something like this: